transferable-samplers/transferable-samplers/docs/design.md

 ## Samplers

-**Responsibility:** generating conformations from a proposal distribution and reweighting them toward a target energy.
+**Responsibility:** generating conformations from a proposal distribution and reweighting / annealing them toward a target energy.

 Samplers receive `SourceEnergy` and `TargetEnergy` and return `(samples_dict, diagnostics)`: